Keelan1996/EntertainmentCompany_Website/README.md

 The Website I created was a Entertainment Company's Website.
 Where the website promotes and displays entertainment acts that they will be hosting (singers, movies, comedians etc..).
 There is also a login account and ticket payment system.

+We were asked to use bootstrap in some aspects.
+This whole project was created using notepad++

 The following is the spec of the project we were given to implement:
 [specs.pdf](https://github.com/Keelan1996/EntertainmentCompany_Website/files/8936532/specs.pdf)